sweetpay/sweetpay-python/README.md

 If you're calling an operation on a resource (e.g. `Subscription.create`) and no exception is raised, you can rest assured that the operation succeeded.
 If something goes wrong, an exception will be raised.

 All exceptions exposes the `data`, `response`, `status`, `code` and `exc` attribute.
-None of them are guaranteed to have a value other than None, but they can be useful when you want to know the source of the error.
+None of them are guaranteed to have a value other than `None`, but they can be useful when you want to know the source of the error.

 ```python
 from sweetpay import Subscription